Last Updated on May 21, 2021 by Melissa S.

 - Anyone who is earns more than 16 hours at the national minimum wage per week.
 This does not mean you need to be working 16 hours or more per week to qualify.
 For example, if you worked 8 hours a week for £30 an hour then you would be eligible.

-Do I receive anything if I don’t qualify?
+Do I receive any funded childcare if I don’t qualify?

 Yes – you can still receive the 15 hours funded childcare which is universal.